-STEP 7 – Slowly Changing Dimension Columns: This is the main page in this whole wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
+STEP 7 – Columns: This is the main page in this whole wizard to create SSIS SCD 2 or Slowly Changing Dimension type 2.
 Here we have

 TIP: By default, the wizard assigns the Fixed attribute as the Change Type.
 But you can change them.

-STEP 8 – Fixed and Changing Attribute Options: This page has two options, and we already explained the first option in the Slowly Changing Dimension Type 0 article.
+STEP 8 – Fixed and Changing Attribute Options: This page has two options, and we already explained the first option in the Type 0 article.
 We will disclose the second option in the next section.

-SSIS Slowly Changing Dimension Type 2 using Start Date and End Date: Please use Use start and end dates to identify current and expired records option to use the Start and End dates.
+SSIS Slowly Changing Dimension or SCD Type 2 using Start Date and End Date: Please use the Use start and end dates to identify current and expired records option to use the Start and End dates.

-- Start Date Column: Here, you have to select the starting date of the records.
+- Start Date Column: Here, you must select the records’ starting date.
 For example, Employee Joining date or Production start date, etc.

 - End Date Column: Here, you have to select the end date of the records (generally, the values will be NULL).
 For example, Employee End Date.